umairarshad-1/Fair-Grading-System/README.md

 o	Provided a detailed summary of grade adjustments and the impact on grade categories.
 5. Error Handling:
 o	Ensured invalid or missing inputs were flagged with appropriate error messages.
+4. Results and Visualizations
+The following visualizations were generated to illustrate the results of the grading adjustments:
+1. Histogram of Original Grades: o	Displays the distribution of raw scores before adjustments, showing variability in student performance.
+2. Histogram of Relative Grades: o	Demonstrates the impact of applying relative grading, aligning grades to a normal distribution.
+3. Box Plot of Grades:
+o	A comparative box plot highlights the spread, median, and outliers for both original and adjusted grades.
+4. Bar Plot of Absolute Grades: o	Illustrates the count of students in each grade category (A, B, C, D, F) under absolute grading.